Guidance, Soft skills & personality

 1. Describe the unsatisfactory situation.
 Give examples and facts.

 3. Avoid interpretations and generalizations.
-Ask instead of assuming.
+Ask questions instead of making assumptions.

 5. Always acknowledge your own part in a problem.

-6. Support and encourage you to find solutions together.
+6. Support and encourage people to find solutions together.

 >> Read here: